JiFish/mcsystray/README.md

 pip install mcstatus cue_sdk enum34

 If you are using the python version and want the corsair features, you will need the SDK dll.
-This is CUESDK.x64_2013.dll for 64-bit system and CUESDK_2013.dll.
+This is CUESDK.x64_2013.dll for 64-bit systems and CUESDK_2013.dll for 32-bit.
 You can obtain it from the Corsair CUE SDK here: http://www.corsair.com/en/support/downloads